09 July, 2020

 Type 4 – Light Duty Wall Tie

 A light duty wall tie used in box-form domestic dwellings that have inner and outer leaves of a similar thickness.
 They are suitable for buildings with a maximum height if 10m and for flat sites where the basic wind speed is up to 27m/s and altitude is not greater than 150m above sea level.
-The VE4 light duty housing tie is our standard Type 4 tie and the Neutras 4 offers a low thermal conductivity housing tie option.
+The VE4 light duty housing tie is our standard Type 4 tie and the Neutras range are low thermal conductivity wall ties.

 Masonry to timber wall ties conforming to BS5268-6: 1:1996